powerdrillai/powerdrill-mcp/README.md

 Please go to https://powerdrill.ai/ for AI data analysis individually or use with your Team.

-If you have the Powerdrill User ID and Project API Key of your Team, you can manipulate the data via https://powerdrill-flow.streamlit.app/, or play with the open source web client https://github.com/powerdrillai/powerdrill-flow-streamlit.
+If you have the Powerdrill User ID and Project API Key of your Team, you can manipulate the data via Powerdrill open sourced web clients:
+- **Node.js edtion**: https://flow.powerdrill.ai/, or play with the open source web client https://github.com/powerdrillai/powerdrill-flow.
+- **Python edtion**: https://powerdrill-flow.streamlit.app/, or play with the open source web client https://github.com/powerdrillai/powerdrill-flow-streamlit.

 ## Features